 Cárdenas’s resolute enforcement of the constitution’s Artículo 123 brought him the most renown.
 Under this pro-labor law, the government turned over a host of private companies to employee ownership and, on March 18, 1938, expropriated all foreign oil corporations.

 In retrospect the oil corporations, most of which were British, were not blameless.
 They had sorely neglected the wages, health, and welfare of their workers while ruthlessly taking the law into their own hands with private police forces.
-Although Standard Oil cried foul, the U.S. government did not intervene.
-Through negotiation and due process, U.S. companies eventually were compensated with $24 million plus 3 percent interest.
-In the wake of the expropriation, President Cárdenas created Petróleos Mexicanos (Pemex), the national oil corporation that continues to run all Mexican oil and gas operations to the present day.
+Although Standard Oil cried foul, U.S. President Franklin Roosevelt did not intervene.
+Through negotiation and due process, the U.S. companies eventually were compensated with $24 million, plus interest.
+In the wake of the expropriation, President Cárdenas created Petróleos Mexicanos (Pemex), the national oil corporation that continues to run all Mexican oil and gas operations.

-Manuel Avila Camacho, elected in 1940, was the last general to be president of Mexico.
+Manuel Ávila Camacho, elected in 1940, was the last revolutionary general to be president of Mexico.
 His administration ushered in a gradual shift of Mexican politics, government, and foreign policy as Mexico allied itself with the U.S. cause during World War II.
 Foreign tourism, initially promoted by the Cárdenas administration, ballooned.
-Good feelings surged as Franklin Roosevelt became the first U.S. president to officially cross the Río Grande, when he met with Camacho in Monterrey in April 1943.
+Good feelings surged as Franklin Roosevelt became the first U.S. president to officially cross the Río Grande when he met with Camacho in Monterrey in April 1943.

-As World War II moved toward its 1945 conclusion, both the United States and Mexico were enjoying the benefits of four years of governmental and military cooperation and mutual trade in the form of a mountain of strategic minerals, which had moved north in exchange for a similar mountain of U.S. manufactures that moved south.
+As World War II moved toward its 1945 conclusion, both the United States and Mexico were enjoying the benefits of four years of governmental and military cooperation and mutual trade in the form of a mountain of strategic minerals that had moved north in exchange for a similar mountain of U.S. manufactures that moved south.